mzusin/react-round-slider/README.md

 # Multi-Pointer React Round Slider

-React Round Slider component based on SVG and TypeScript.
+Experience an accessible and mobile-friendly React Round Slider library, powered by TypeScript and SVG.

+## Documentation 🔖